-The Teens Ministry is made up of children aged between 11 to 18 years.
-Our teens plan and run their own events, aside major ones organised for them by the charity, like occasional webinars to help them with their career choices.
+The Teens Ministry had an impressive community engagement event including volunteering at soup kitchens.
+Our teens ministry is made up of children aged between 11 to 18 years.
+They plan and run their own events, aside a few major ones organised for them by the charity, like occasional webinars to help them with their career choices.
 The weekly motivational messages also help them to stay focused on developing godly Christian virtues which prevents them from the many negative distractions that plague the youth in our society today.
 Our mentoring programs continue to help them with their education, social life and ambitions.